Science: Psychology and Psychiatry

 A stubborn nonconformist from an early age, Käte Frankenthal was a physician and politician active in Germany’s Social Democratic Party.
 While running her own successful private practice, she was active in sex reform legislation and played a prominent role in the Federation of Women Physicians.

-Else Frenkel-Brunswik was a social psychologist who is best known as coauthor of The Authoritarian Personality.
+Else Frenkel-Brunswik was a social psychologist who is best known as a coauthor of The Authoritarian Personality.

 Anna Freud's life was also a constant search for useful social applications of psychoanalysis, above all in treating, and learning from, children.